-To completely understand the scope of the entire club rules contract, it is recommended that all members acquire and familiarize themselves with the rules as set out in the ASN competition regulations and technical manual.
+It is recommended that all members acquire and familiarize themselves with the rules as set out in the ASN CANADA GENERAL COMPETITION REGULATIONS, our Club Supplemental Rules, and rules regarding your specific class.
 For interpretation or clarification of these rules contact the Race Director.

 1.1 RELEASE OF LIABILITY

 - All spectators entering the facility must obtain a wristband and sign the general waiver.
 Spectators must not enter restricted areas of the facility without having obtained a wrist band from registration located in the lower tower on the right side.

 - All persons who enter the premises must sign a “RELEASE OF LIABILITY” form before being allowed on the premises.
 All visitors, drivers, officials, mechanics and parents of juniors are required to sign the “RELEASE OF LIABILITY” form.

 - Restricted areas include, but are not restricted to the: racing surface, run off areas, grid area, scale area, tech area, timing, scoring, flagging stands and any other area used to run the event.
 Generally anywhere other than the parking lot and the grandstands at the entrance to the property.

 - All minors must submit a “RELEASE OF LIABILITY” and “HOLD HARMLESS AGREEMENT” at any time an adult would have to sign a “RELEASE OF LIABILITY”.